 How do Sigma Instruments work?

 To better understand, let's examine the idea of palpation.
 When a Chiropractor palpates your spine, they are checking for joint fluidity, motion and or rigidity.
 Improper motion effecting the nerve function is called a subluxation.
 In a similar fashion to palpation, Sigma Instruments can determine whether the vertebra's motion is too rigid or too fluid.
 The spine should not be too rigid (hypo-mobile).
 However, instead of utilizing the doctor's judgment as to what areas are hyper-mobile or hypo-mobile, the Sigma Instruments measures precise levels of motion.
-Therefore, Sigma Instruments can isolate a problem area faster and more accurately than manual procedures.
+Therefore, Sigma Instruments can isolate a problem quickly and accurately.

 If you have ever "flinched" at something, you know exactly what is meant by this.
 The piezoelectric sensor in the Sigma Instruments responds and registers information faster than your body's ability to react.
 Therefore, a precise and accurate picture of the extent of rigidity or fluidity of each vertebra is reflected.